 Hello my foraging friends!
 I have something a little different for you today.
 As we all know the holidays are happening soon, and with that usually comes buying gifts for those you love.
-I’m going to show you some items that I’ve found that can be used for practical purposes and also be given as super cool and fun gifts.
-Today I’m starting with my gift guide for foragers and wildcrafters, but make sure you take a look at my Gift Guide for Fermenters and Homebrewers and Gift Guide for Backyard Gardeners as well.
+In this gift guide for foragers and wildcrafters, I’m going to show you some items that I’ve found that can be used for practical purposes and also be given as super cool and fun gifts!

 Gift Guide for Foragers and Wildcrafters

 First up are these beautiful and handy fair trade market baskets.